 So, developing a good rapport with your neighbours is another way to build your art collection.

 What can I do with the fake artwork I bought?

 Sadly, not much.
 Displaying it or mailing it to a friend as a joke is about it.
-Still, they look pretty - just don't look too hard.
+Still, the haunted ones are neat and they still look pretty - just don't look too hard.

 This article is part of our Animal Crossing: New Horizons walkthrough, which includes a Complete Fish List, Complete Bug List and Complete Sea Creatures List.
 If you're looking for specific fish or bug, we can tell you how to catch the elusive Coelacanth, Mahi-Mahi, Giant Trevally, Stringfish, Golden Trout and all the Sharks and Beetles, along with a full list of Critters leaving at the end of the month.
 We've also compiled a Complete Villager List and a Complete List of K.K.
 Slider Songs, as well as the Best Custom Design Codes and Islands we've found so far, and the best islands to visit using Dream Address Codes.